pdeitel/PythonDataScienceFullThrottle/README.md

 Copyright 2019 by Deitel & Associates, Inc. and Pearson Education, Inc. All Rights Reserved.

 # Setup for Executing the Examples
-The notebooks contain links to my videos and book on safari where I discuss setup issues.
+The notebooks contain links to my videos and book on O'Reilly Online Learning where I discuss setup issues.

 # Our Books on Which These Examples Are Based
 The content of this course is based on our book <a href=https://amzn.to/2Kd8dQk target="_blank">Python for Programmers</a>, which is a subset of our book <a href=https://amzn.to/2KfCptN target="_blank">Intro to Python for Computer Science and Data Science: Learning to Program with AI, Big Data and the Cloud.</a>